panzixiang/panzixiang.github.com/_posts/2015-10-18-bayesian-model-building.md

 <center><img src="/assets/week_4/num_articles_poisson.png" width="100%"></center>

-We can then map the percentile of each data point to a convex function (e.g. quadratic function)
+We can then map the number of articles to a percentile using the CDF.
+Then each percentile can be mapped to a convex function (e.g. quadratic function)

 ## Gaussian Process Regression